pablo-rojas/P4/pav_spkid_pytorch/README.md

 # PAV Speaker Classification and Verification with Deep Neural Networks

 This is an implementation of https://github.com/santi-pdp/pav_spkid_pytorch, The objective of this project is to implement a speaker identifier using Neural Networks over a previously calculated feature vector.
 Additionally to the classifier function for which that program was designed, a verification function has been added.
-Our Neral network works with an input feature vector that can be:
+Our neural network works with an input feature vector, desginated under the variable `FEAT` that can be:

   - `lp` for Linear Prediction Coeficients.
   - `lpcc` for Linear Prediction Cespstral Coeficients.
   - `mfcc`for Mel Frequency Cepstral Coeficientes.

 Then, with the structure of a Multi Layer Perceptron, and the optimized weights, it can classify a speaker as one of the trained classes or it can verify it's identity.
-For thes part, the works of [2], [3], [4] and [5].
+For this part, we have been inspired by the publications of [2], [3], [4] and [5].

 ## Trainning
 The Trainning in our program is performed though the command : `FEAT=<feature> run_spkid train_nn`.
 Where <feature> must be one of the three choices for the feaure vector we implemented.